Middle East: Terminology

-The term "Middle East" may have originated in the 1850s in the British India Office.
-However, it became more widely known when United States naval strategist Alfred Thayer Mahan used the term in 1902 to "designate the area between Arabia and India".
+The term "Middle East" may have originated with the India Office of the United Kingdom in the 1850s.
+However, it became more widely known through the United States, particularly after American naval strategist Alfred Thayer Mahan used the term to "designate the area between Arabia and India" in 1902.
+During this period, the United Kingdom was vying for influence in Central Asia as part of the "Great Game" against the Russian Empire, which was in the process of conquering the entire region.